single-cell-data/mams/specification.md

 **Field:** record_id
 **Value:** Character string or list
 **Description:** ID used to link FOMs to a specific record or set of records that produced the FOM.
-This should match an ID in the `log` class.
+This should match an ID in the `REC` class.

 **Field:** parent_id
 **Value:** Character string or list
-**Description:** Denotes the matrix id(s) that were used to produce the matrix.
+**Description:** Denotes the id(s) of the parent matrices that were used to produce the matrix.

 **Field:** parent_relationship
 **Value:** Character string